-The following unaudited pro forma combined statement of operations for the year ended December 31, 2022 gives effect to the separation as if it had occurred on January 1, 2022.
-The following unaudited pro forma combined balance sheet as of December 31, 2022 gives effect to the separation as if it had occurred on December 31, 2022.
+The following unaudited pro forma combined statement of operations data for the six months ended June 30, 2023 and for the year ended December 31, 2022 give effect to the separation as if it had occurred on January 1, 2022.
+The following unaudited pro forma combined balance sheet data as of June 30, 2023 gives effect to the separation as if it had occurred on June 30, 2023.
 The unaudited pro forma adjustments are based on assumptions that management believes are reasonable under the circumstances and given the information available at this time.
 Refer to the notes to the unaudited pro forma combined financial statements included elsewhere in this information statement for a discussion of adjustments reflected in the unaudited pro forma combined financial statements.
 The financial information included here may not necessarily reflect our financial position, results of operations and cash flows in the future or what our financial position, results of operations and cash flows would have been had we been an independent, publicly traded company during the periods presented.

-For a better understanding of the financial information included here, this section should be read in conjunction with the discussion in "Management's Discussion and Analysis of Financial Condition and Results of Operations," the "Unaudited Pro Forma Combined Financial Statements" and corresponding notes, and the audited combined financial statements and corresponding notes included elsewhere in this information statement.
+For a better understanding of the financial information included here, this section should be read in conjunction with the discussion in "Management's Discussion and Analysis of Financial Condition and Results of Operations," the "Unaudited Pro Forma Combined Financial Statements" and corresponding notes, and the audited combined financial statements and corresponding notes and unaudited condensed combined financial statements and corresponding notes included elsewhere in this information statement.

 Year Ended December 31,

-(In thousands) Pro Forma 2022 2022 2021

 Statement of Operations:

 Research and development expenses \$ 167,191 \$ 159,817

 General and administrative expenses 17,732 15,548

-Net loss (189.807) (175.433)
+Net loss (189,807) (175,433)

+As of I December 31,

+(In thousands) As of D 2022 December 31, 2021

+(In thousands) Balance Sheet:

+•

+Balance Sheet: 2022 2021